iSECPartners/LibTech-Auditing-Cheatsheet/README.md

 ## Documentation

-* Threat Model
-    * If a project has not documented what they intend to protect themselves from, and what they do not intend to protect themselves from - they probably haven't given much thought to what attacks may be possible to defend against and what attacks are not.
+* **Threat Model**.
+Has the project documented what they intend to protect themselves from, and what they do not intend to protect themselves from?
+    * If not, they probably haven't given much thought to what attacks may be possible to defend against and what attacks are not.
+    * For example: Tor explicitly does not defend against end-to-end correlation: if an attacker can monitor a user (e.g. a user in the US) and the site they are connecting to (e.g. a site hosted at Amazon EC2 East Coast) it's assumed it's game over, and the attacker can de-anonymize the user.
+No complicated defenses will be taken.
+For this reason, tagging attacks are also not defended against.
-        * Some example Threat Models:
+        * Some other example Threat Models:
             * https://svn.torproject.org/svn/projects/design-paper/tor-design.html#subsec:threat-model
             * https://gitweb.torproject.org/obfsproxy.git/blob/HEAD:/doc/obfs2/threat-model.txt
             * https://www.torproject.org/projects/torbrowser/design/
-    * For example: Tor explicitly does not defend against end-to-end correlation: if an attacker can monitor a user (e.g. a user in the US) and the site they are connecting to (e.g. a site hosted at Amazon EC2 East Coast) it's assumed it's game over, and the attacker can de-anonymize the user.
-No complicated defenses will be taken.
-For this reason, tagging attacks are also not defended against.
     * Some common threat model questions:
         * Do you intend to protect against forensic analysis of a disk to determine what activities a user has participated in using the software?
         * Do you intend to protect against forensic analysis of a disk to determine if a user had installed the software (and subsequently uninstalled it)?
         * Do you intend to disguise the use of the software to an adversary who can monitor the user's network connection?
              * If they say "Yes" they are almost certainly unable to accomplish this, and you should be able to find a few ways to break this.
         * Do you intend to disguise the activities of a user using the software from an adversary who can monitor the user's network connection?
-* Protocol Specification
+* Does the application have a **Protocol Specification**?
     * If an application uses a custom protocol, it should be documented to the level that you would feel comfortable producing an interoperating client from _only_ the specification with no reference to the code.
 Code is not specification.
 Code comments are not specification.
     * Any deviation from the protocol specification (even if superficial or without security effect) should be noted
     * Anytime the application accepts data that deviates from the specification should probably be noted.